 David has been steadily working since Mean Girls came out, mostly sticking to voice work for TV shows like Beyblade.
-Most recently, he starred as "Canadian Dave" in MTV's short-lived adaptation of the hit UK series, Skins and has had bit roles in Nikita and Suits.
-He's also apparently a big fan of Judi Dench.
+Most recently, he starred as "Canadian Dave" in MTV's short-lived adaptation of the hit UK series Skins and has had bit roles in Nikita and Suits (which he's still acting on in 2016!).

 Tina Fey: Then

 Tina was already fairly well known when she wrote and starred in Mean Girls, thanks to her long tenure on Saturday Night Live as the show's head writer and "Weekend Update" cohost.
 Despite her good credentials, Mean Girls was Tina's first feature film.

 After Mean Girls, Tina left SNL to go start her own NBC show, 30 Rock, which ran until 2013.
 She briefly returned to SNL in 2008 when it was discovered that she bore a strong resemblance to Sarah Palin.
 Tina has won a total of nine Emmy Awards, two Golden Globes, and five SAG Awards, and she has won critical acclaim for cohosting the 2013, 2014, and 2015 Golden Globes with Amy Poehler .
 More recently, Tina has found a hit with Netflix's Unbreakable Kimmy Schmidt, which she helped create and acts on with bit roles.

 Daniel was 26 when he landed the breakout role of Damian in Mean Girls.
 Before the film, he had been a struggling actor, mostly getting bit roles in small films.

 The actor, who recently came out in an open letter to his character, has acted in smaller roles and on the stage since playing Damian, but his career hit an uptick when he landed a major role on HBO's Looking .